HelaBela/CrewRotations/README.md

 # CrewRotationsAPI

-An API to help keeping track on Protege crew rotations.
+An API to help keeping track with Protege crew rotations.